Ashe/HSRogue/README.md

 This is an attempt at a game in Haskell in the form of a short demo.
 It uses an ECS library called [Apecs](https://hackage.haskell.org/package/apecs) along with a wrapper for [SDL2](https://hackage.haskell.org/package/sdl2).

 ## How did I make this?
 I blogged heavily about my use of Apecs in this demo.
-You can find it [here](https://blog.aas.sh/posts/2018-09-10-Making-A-Game-With-Haskell-And-Apecs/)
+You can find it on my blog [here](https://blog.aas.sh/posts/2018-09-10-Making-A-Game-With-Haskell-And-Apecs/).

 ## How do I play?